cristicmf/dao/docs/Manual.md

 ### Core contracts

-These are the most important contracts in the core library (dao-core).
+The core contracts of the framework are in the [core module](https://github.com/smartcontractproduction/dao-core).

 #### Doug